-In the second quarter of fiscal 2019 ended December 31, 2018, the Company continued to focus on unlocking value in its development assets by progressing studies towards financing, construction and production.
-The Selinsing Gold Sulphide Project, as Monument's priority to be placed into production, continued the feasibility study that was completed subsequent to the second quarter in January 2019, with delivery of an execution plan to commence construction subject project funding and plans to carry out exploration on sulphide targets that are open in all directions at depth of the current mining areas.
-At the Murchison Gold Project, following completion of the NI43-101 Resource Estimation Report in July 2018 for Burnakura, the Company completed the initial internal economic assessment for underground mining opportunities during the second quarter, with plans to further progress exploration and mine optimization including underground mining to deliver a PEA study, which will drive potential Burnakura gold production.
+In the third quarter of fiscal 2019 ended March 31, 2019, the Company continued to focus on unlocking value in its development assets by progressing studies towards financing, construction and production.
+The Selinsing Gold Sulphide Project, as Monument's priority to be placed into production, completed the feasibility study in January 2019, with delivery of an execution plan to commence construction subject project funding and plans to carry out exploration on sulphide targets that are open in all directions at depth of the current mining areas.
+At the Murchison Gold Project, following completion of the NI43-101 Resource Estimation Report in July 2018 for Burnakura, plans are to further progress exploration and mine optimization including underground mining to deliver a PEA study, which will drive potential Burnakura gold production.
 The success of these two projects would allow the Company to have years of future gold production.
-At the Mengapur Copper-Iron Project, following completion of the NI43-101 Resource
+At the Mengapur Copper-Iron Project, following completion of the NI43-101 Resource Technical Report in October 2018, the Company is seeking funding partnership for a feasibility study with the opportunity for copper production.

-For the three and six months ended December 31, 2018 (in United States dollars, except where noted)
+For the three and nine months ended March 31, 2019 (in United States dollars, except where noted)